Healthy lactation cookies made with ingredients to help boost milk production and supply for breastfeeding. Vegan + gluten-free.

 Take about a tablespoon of dough and round into a cookie, placing about two inches apart on the baking sheet.
 Press each cookie down with a fork a bit to make more of a cookie shape.
 Bake for 10 minutes or until golden brown.
 The cookies may seem a little soft but don’t over bake or they’ll get too crisp.
 They will continue to set as they cool.

-Store in an airtight container in the fridge for up to 10 days or in the freezer for up to 3 months.
+Store these cookies in an airtight container at room temperature for 2-3 days, in the fridge for up to 10 days or in the freezer for up to 3 months.

 Eggs: If you don’t have flaxseed feel free to use 2 large eggs instead.